 1. Secretariat support for the Senate

-Formal and ceremonial support for sittings, including the swearing in of 12 new senators, was provided by the Black Rod’s Office.
+The Black Rod’s Office provided formal and ceremonial support for sittings, including the swearing in of three new senators who filled casual vacancies during the year.

 2. Secretariat support for committees